Equity Scholarship applications for mid year 2018

 Please contact your university's Indigenous unit for further information.

-Prior to census date (31 August 2017), please direct all enquiries to the SATAC Equity Scholarships Service.
-You can find our contact details here.
+Prior to census date (31 August 2018), please direct all enquiries to the SATAC.
+Contact details can be found on the Contact Us page.

 After the census date contact your university scholarships office for information.